AdguardTeam/KnowledgeBase/docs/adguard-for-mac/solving-problems/advanced-settings.md

 `network.tcp.keepalive.timeout.seconds`

 Time, in seconds, before sending another keepalive probe to an unresponsive peer.
-If 0 is specified, the value selected by the system will be used
+If 0 is specified, the value selected by the system will be used.

 `network.https.ech.enabled`